ncatlab/nlab-content/pages/2/1/0/0/12/content.md

 =--

 +-- {: .query}
 _Rafael Borowiecki_: Me and _Zoran &#352;koda_ are arguing if to keep this first entry in the timeline.
-See [[latest changes|latest changes]] 2009-09-04 for the start of the discussion (that could be moved here).
+See [[2009 September changes]] 2009-09-04 for the start of the discussion (that could be moved here).
 I am waiting to hear what others think about it.

 _Rafael_: After thinking a bit more about it, it comes down to the same as i wrote above.
 Koszul resolution of whitch algebra?
 Is it a particular kind of Koszul algebra for starter?
 Otherwise the explanation is no real main theorem of the paper.
 It is not closed.
 I suppose the exactness would be for the Koszul resolution.